instantOS/instantos.github.io/roadmap.md

 # Roadmap

-Here is an overview of the features planned for instantOS

-a more technical list of concrete features can be found [here](https://github.com/instantOS/instantOS/projects/1)
+A more technical list of concrete features can be found [here](https://github.com/instantOS/instantOS/projects/1)

 ## Finish up Documentation